-1.2 KEY POLICY ISSUES
+1.2 POLICY CONTEXT

-It is widely recognized by the UNWTO, that Tourism has the potential to contribute to poverty alleviation.
-Jamaica continues to face the challenge of fulfilling the first goal of the UN Millenniums Development Goals : MDG1: Eradicate Extreme Poverty and Hunger.
+It is widely recognized by the United Nations World Tourism Organisation (UNWTO), that Tourism has the potential to contribute to poverty alleviation.
+Jamaica continues to face the challenge of fulfilling the first goal of the UN Millenniums Development Goals: MDG1: Eradicate Extreme Poverty and Hunger.
 Poverty is a major challenge for Jamaica.
-The data shows that since 2008, there is a continuing slow rise in the national incidence of poverty (PIOJ 2012).
+The data shows that since 2008, there is a continuing slow rise in the national incidence of poverty (PIOJ 2012)2.
 According to the Jamaica Survey of Living Conditions (JSLC), the prevalence of poverty has increased to 17.6 per cent in 2010, up from 16.5 percent in 2009, and compared to 12.3 per cent in 2008.

-The rural areas had the highest incidence of poverty.
-In 2009, 22.5% of Jamaicans lived below the poverty line in rural areas compared to a 12.8 percent poverty rate found in the Kingston Metropolitan Area (KMA) and 10.2 percent poverty rate in other urban areas.
+The rural areas had the highest incidence of poverty3.
+In 2009, 22.5% of Jamaicans lived below the poverty line in rural areas compared to a 12.8 percent poverty rate found in the Kingston Metropolitan Area (KMA) and 10.2 percent poverty rate in other urban areas.4

-This upswing in poverty levels is a consequence of the declines in large scale traditional agriculture such as citrus, banana, cocoa and sugar cane; the collapse of the global economic crisis which resulted in a contraction in GDP, increased unemployment, and the downturn in Bauxite Industry since 2008.
+This upswing in poverty levels is a consequence of the declines in large scale traditional agriculture such as citrus, banana, cocoa and sugar cane; the global economic crisis which resulted in a contraction in GDP, increased unemployment, and the downturn in Bauxite Industry since 2008.

-The Medium Term Socioeconomic Policy Framework (MTSPF) elaborates the Government of Jamaica's approach to addressing poverty.
+Vision 2030 Jamaica - National Development Plan elaborates the Government of Jamaica's approach to addressing poverty.
 The strategy has shifted from welfare-driven programmes to developmental programmes.
 At the core of this paradigm shift is the fostering of human capital, the stimulation of investment, the strengthening of social security and the facilitation of social stability within communities rather than to the individual.

 One of the Vision 2030 National Strategies is to "Expand opportunities for the poor to engage in sustainable livelihoods".
 However, a major factor mitigating Jamaica's ability to fulfil this goal is unemployment.
 In 2012, the average annual unemployment rate rose to 13.7%.
 Unemployment among youth (ages 15-24 years) was as high as 34.0 per cent.
 On a gender perspective, unemployment rate for women was higher than men at 14.2% and 7.7% respectively.
-Spatially, there is little difference between the incidence of unemployment between rural areas (9.5%) compared to urban areas $(10.7\%)^4$ .
-The situation is further compounded by the high unemployment rate among persons with vocational training (whether or not they are certified) which is actually higher than any other category of persons in the labour force including persons who have received no training.
+Spatially, there is little difference between the incidence of unemployment between rural areas (9.5%) compared to urban areas (10.7%)5.
+The situation is further compounded by the high unemployment rate among persons with vocational training